-With all of the talk on the news and just about anywhere one goes, one would swear that a collapse of some kind — economic, political, whatever — was not only immanent, but happening at this very moment!
+With all of the talk on the news, one would swear that a collapse of some kind — economic, political, whatever — was not only immanent, but happening at this very moment!

 Some are down-right scared.

 Others don’t know what to make of it and are wondering how they “attracted” these “hard times” into their lives.

 Just so you know, this isn’t one of those articles telling you to ignore reality.

 Events are happening and people are being affected.
 Hiding your head in the sand and ignoring reality is not the thing to do.
 It’s not a matter of thinking positive and wishing things away.
 That’s not what Charles F. Haanel wrote about in The Master Key System.